Since when does Paso Robles get "May grey" and "June gloom"? Welcome to 2023.

 Daily High Temps 2023 vs Average

-The cool patterns looks likely to persist through at least the middle of the month and perhaps longer, as it's caused by some longer-term conditions (static high pressure systems over the sub-arctic and low-pressure over the sub-tropics off the coast of California).
+The cool pattern looks likely to persist through at least the middle of the month and perhaps longer, as it's the result of longer-term phenomena (static high pressure systems over the sub-arctic and low-pressure over the sub-tropics off the coast of California).
 For a more in-depth explanation, I recommend Daniel Swain's Weather West blog and Twitter feed:

 The last six weeks or so have been characterized by a deep marine layer and on-shore flow, which has meant that even our warmer days have usually started out foggy.
 That's not unusual in the early spring here, but it's typically not the case even by early May.
 And having deep gray clouds over lush green grapevines in early June is even more unusual: